I want awareness-raising tools that have been designed to prevent and respond to this misconduct.

 - Making sex a condition for assistance

-- SEA is gross misconduct and is grounds for termination/dismissal.
+- SEA constitute acts of gross misconduct and are grounds for termination of employment.

-- IOM staff must act in good faith to create and maintain safe spaces that protect against SEA.
+- IOM staff members, especially those in leadership positions, are obliged to create and maintain an environment that prevents and protects against SEA.

-What counts as SEA?
-Here are a few SEA cases at IOM that resulted in disciplinary measures.
+Here are SEA cases at IOM that resulted in disciplinary measures:

 - Staff member had a sexual relationship with a minor IOM beneficiary